lefebsy/json2kafka/README.md

 - Liveness and readiness probes ready `/health`
 - Can publish on a Kafka with TLS and Sasl username/password
 - The REST API can be exposed with a simple basicAuth login/password
+- Logs `JSON formated` compliant with `kubernetes annotations elastic.co` to be parsed and displayed in Kibana

 # How to use